Characters that debuted in Metal Gear:

-- Mistreatment-Induced Betrayal: He didn't truly defect from America until after Operation Intrude N313, but it was made very clear that he was very sore about his country well beforehand due to their denying his lover Gustava Heffner U.S. Citizenship, forcing her into being deported, and thus being responsible for all the heck she has to endure back at her country.
+- Mistreatment-Induced Betrayal: He didn't truly defect from America until after Operation Intrude N313, but it was made very clear that he was very sore about his country well beforehand due to their denying his lover Gustava Heffner U.S. citizenship, forcing her deportation, and thus being responsible for all the hell she has to endure in her birth country.

 - My Hero Zero: He is known as Null in his youth during MPO (Null is German for Zero).